Ten years in, the iPad is still capable of surprising us—and Apple

 When the first iPad Air appeared in 2012, it got its name by being 20 percent thinner, 28 percent lighter, and 11 percent narrower than the iPad it replaced.
 Once that form factor became familiar, Apple went back to calling its successors just “iPad.”
 But the company revived the iPad Air moniker last year for a tablet that felt like a reworking of the previous-generation 10.5-inch iPad Pro.

-Nothing about this year’s new iPad Air smacks of an old model under a new name.
+Nothing about this year’s new iPad Air smacks of an old model being merely repackaged under a new name.
 The goal, says Ternus, is to take “some of the super-compelling and really broadly applicable features from the Pro and try to get them into a more accessible price point.”

 The new Air has the Pro’s striking industrial design with no home button, a narrow bezel, and squared-off edges.
 It works with the much-improved second-generation Pencil, which charges as it clings magnetically to the side of the tablet.
 It uses USB-C instead of Lightning, so that you can do things like plug in external storage.
 And it’s compatible with the Magic Keyboard, for the most laptop-like experience available on an iPad, complete with trackpad.